carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 The regularization strength is controlled by a hyperparameter, often denoted as lambda (λ), that determines how much weight should be given to the regularization term.
 A larger λ value increases the impact of regularization, making the model simpler and more regularized.

-2. **Dropout**: Dropout is a regularization technique that involves randomly "dropping out" a fraction of neurons during training.
+b. **Dropout**: Dropout is a regularization technique that involves randomly "dropping out" a fraction of neurons during training.
 This means that during each training iteration, some neurons are temporarily removed from the network.
 Dropout effectively reduces the interdependence between neurons, preventing the network from relying too heavily on specific neurons and making it more robust.

-3. **Batch Normalization**: While not explicitly a regularization technique, Batch Normalization has a regularizing effect on the model.
+c. **Batch Normalization**: While not explicitly a regularization technique, Batch Normalization has a regularizing effect on the model.
 It normalizes the activations of each layer in the network, reducing internal covariate shift.
 This can improve training stability and reduce the need for aggressive dropout or weight decay.

-4. **Data Augmentation**: Data augmentation is a technique where the training data is artificially augmented by applying various transformations like rotation, scaling, flipping, and cropping to create new examples.
+d. **Data Augmentation**: Data augmentation is a technique where the training data is artificially augmented by applying various transformations like rotation, scaling, flipping, and cropping to create new examples.
 This increases the diversity of the training data and helps the model generalize better to unseen data.

-5. **Early Stopping**: Early stopping is a form of regularization that stops the training process when the model's performance on a validation set starts to degrade.
+e. **Early Stopping**: Early stopping is a form of regularization that stops the training process when the model's performance on a validation set starts to degrade.
 This prevents the model from overfitting by avoiding further training after the point of best validation performance.

 By using regularization techniques, you can improve the generalization performance of CNNs and reduce the risk of overfitting.
 It's essential to experiment with different regularization methods and hyperparameters to find the optimal combination for your specific CNN architecture and dataset.
 ::::::::::::::::::::::::::::::::::::::::::::::::